codedthemes/gradient-able-free-angular-admin-template/README.md

 ####RoadMap

-We are continuously working in Datta Able Angular Project and going to make it a awesome angular admin dashboard template via your support.
+We are continuously working in Gradient Able Angular Project and going to make it a awesome angular admin dashboard template via your support.
 Give us the ideas, suggestion for include more components, pages, plugins.
 Few of future release pages are

 #### Layouts
  - Vertical version